Charles Joseph Pemberton Paglar: Personal life and death

 Paglar died of a heart attack in his sleep on 9 December 1954 at the Singapore General Hospital, two days after he had suffered a stroke.
 His funeral, which was held at the Bidadari Cemetery on 12 December, was attended by more than 4,000 people.
-William Goode, then-Colonial Secretary of Singapore, was present at the funeral, where he gave a speech on the behalf of then Governor of Singapore John Fearns Nicoll.
-His family received messages of condolences from Nicoll, then-President of the City Council of Singapore T. P. F. McNiece, business magnate Loke Wan Tho, then-city councillors Yap Pheng Geck and Philip Williams, then-legislative councillor and future Chief Minister of Singapore Lim Yew Hock, war heroine Elizabeth Choy, prominent member of the Sinhalese community of Singapore and then-legislative councillor H. J. C. Kulasingha, educationist and then-legislative councillor Thio Chan Bee, legislative councillors C. F. Smith and C. R. Dasaratha Raj, then acting-Director of Commerce and Industry J. B. Clegg, then Director of Medical Services R. H. Bland and then-Commissioner of Police Nigel G. Morris.
-Also present were the then-Tengku Mahkota of Johor, several state officials of Johor, various representatives of the Eurasian community of Singapore, Dato Syed Ahmad bin Mohammad Alsagoff representing then-Sultan of Pahang Abu Bakar, senior police officers and members of the Johor Military Forces, then Director of Education R. M. Young, representatives of various sports organisations and the leaders of seven countries participating taking part in the Third Asian Table Tennis Games.
+William Goode, Colonial Secretary of Singapore, was present at the funeral, where he gave a speech on the behalf of then Governor of Singapore John Fearns Nicoll.

+His family received messages of condolences from Nicoll, President of the City Council of Singapore T. P. F. McNiece, business magnate Loke Wan Tho, city councillors Yap Pheng Geck and Philip Williams, legislative councillors Lim Yew Hock, H. J. C. Kulasingha, Thio Chan Bee, C. F. Smith and C. R. Dasaratha Raj, war heroine Elizabeth Choy, acting-Director of Commerce and Industry J. B. Clegg, Director of Medical Services R. H. Bland and Commissioner of Police Nigel G. Morris.
+Also present were the Tengku Mahkota of Johor, several state officials of Johor, various representatives of the Eurasian community of Singapore, Dato Syed Ahmad bin Mohammad Alsagoff representing Sultan of Pahang Abu Bakar, senior police officers and members of the Johor Military Forces, Director of Education R. M. Young, representatives of various sports organisations and the leaders of seven countries participating taking part in the Third Asian Table Tennis Games.
 Over 400 wreaths were placed at the funeral.
 The cortège, which included buses, cars and hundreds of people travelling on foot, was reportedly 3 km long.
 Members of the legislative council wore black ties to a council meeting on 14 December in honour of him.
 On 6 August 1955, the Singapore Boy Scouts Association opened the Paglar Cabin at the Jurong Park Scout Camp, named in memory of Paglar.

 His son, Eric, began collecting information for a biography of Paglar but died in 2005 without completing the manuscript.
 Shelley began writing the biography in 2008 but died in August 2009, leaving the final chapter unfinished.
 The book was then completed by other relatives of Paglar, as well as several members of the Eurasian Association.
-On 18 January 2010, the biography, titled Dr Paglar: Everyman's Hero, was launched by then President of Singapore S. R. Nathan at the Eurasian House in Tanjong Katong.
+On 18 January 2010, the biography, titled Dr Paglar: Everyman's Hero, was launched by President of Singapore S. R. Nathan at the Eurasian House in Tanjong Katong.
 Emily, then 87 years old and living in Perth, was present at the book launch.